 **View additional information on applying to our graduate program as an international student.
 Note that the Psychological & Brain Sciences Department strongly recommends (but does not require) international students to submit a professional credential evaluation.

 How Applications Are Considered

-It is this wide scope of admissions considerations that enables us to cultivate a diverse range of students and studies within Psychological and Brain Sciences at JHU.
-As a result of this comprehensive approach to the admissions process, guidelines like required GRE scores or GPA are not available.
+It is this wide scope of admissions considerations that helps build a community within Psychological and Brain Sciences that values intellectual and personal diversity.
+As a result of this comprehensive approach to the admissions process, guidelines like such as GRE scores or GPA (i.e., cut-offs) are not available.